RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ### Further Compression Ideas

-#### Succinct Extended Blocks
-Can we further compress the data?
-Obviously, we would have to compress the extended blocks because they make up 90% of the download.
-Some extensions are indeed redundant.
-We can remove any inclusion proof for an output created within those 100 blocks.
-Additionally, some proofs intersect which we can further exploit.
-Still, the majority of extended block data remains.
-Furthermore, blocks with more than 50% SegWit transactions are proportionally more efficient than our estimate.

 #### Progressive Hash Digest
 The transactions within the inclusion proofs are a major inefficiency.
 SegWit transactions help because they exclude the Signatures from a transaction's hash.
 We might be able to reduce the data further by progressively digesting the transaction.
 We do not care about its inputs - we want to prove only one output.
 So we can pre-digest all inputs and all outputs up to our output's index.
 This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
 That is sufficient.
 In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.